autogluon/autogluon/docs/tutorials/timeseries/forecasting-faq.md

 AutoGluon can be run on any machine including your laptop.
 It is not necessary to use a GPU to train `TimeSeriesPredictor`, so CPU machines are fine.
 Using a machine with more CPU cores and more RAM will lead to faster training and allow you to quickly generate forecasts for larger datasets.
-For example if using AWS instances for Tabular: we recommend [M6 instances](https://aws.amazon.com/ec2/instance-types/m6i/) instances, where a `m6i.24xlarge` machine should be able to handle most datasets.
+For example if using AWS instances: we recommend [M6 instances](https://aws.amazon.com/ec2/instance-types/m6i/) instances, where a `m6i.24xlarge` machine should be able to handle most datasets.

 ## Issues not addressed here